FatemehH-1999/data_freak_exam_project/scripts/Task4/README.md

 ###Were there more females than males that took the test at a drive through?
 ####bar plot
 Yes, there were more females (n=4035) than males (n=3952)

+##Sebastian
+####Does the distribution of the ct_result differ with payor_group?
+All groups share the largest distribution at ct_result = 45, with "commercial" having the most results at 45.
+"Government" and "medical assistance" have second highest number at 45.
+Rest groups approx. same number.
+Some outlier in all groups, with "commercial", "government" and "NA" having the most.
+Least outliers are in group "charity care" and "other", "medical assistnance".